Unit VII. Presence

 We need to make a discrimination between awareness and consciousness.

-to be conscious of though I suspect Buddhists would disagree.
-And
+be conscious of though I suspect Buddhists would disagree.
+And it

 the object of consciousness.
 This is a dualistic concept, I realize,